BharathiGunupuru/A-Comprehensive-Approach-to-Designing-a-32-bit-ARM-CPU/README.md

 # Micro Architecture of cpu :
 ![Screenshot (394)](https://github.com/user-attachments/assets/f639be4d-afae-415d-9cbf-fe22234a97b9)

+# How verilog modules are being integrated :

 # Testing:
 To test a CPU working we need to have an extensive code which can examine each and every instruction covered in this CPU design , and then if that code is being executed by our CPU with the required final result we can say that CPU passed the initial test